fabricio-entringer/octo-data-gateway/README.md

 ## 📋 Overview

-External Data Gateway is a centralized service that provides secure, standardized access to external data sources.
+Octo Data Gateway is a centralized service that provides secure, standardized access to external data sources.
 It features a plugin architecture for easy extensibility, API key-based authentication with granular scopes, and comprehensive error handling with structured responses.

 ### ✨ Key Features